tudelft/UnifiedOptitrackClients/README.md

 ## How to write your own client?

-To write your own client it has to inheret from the base class `CyberZooMocapClient` defined in `cyberzoo_mocap_client.hpp` and needs to implement the
+To write your own client it has to inheret from the base class `UnifiedMocapClient` defined in `unified_mocap_client.hpp` and needs to implement the

     void publish_data()
 function.
 It _can_ also implement